MartinMoon/Cross/index.md

 ### Cross-Domain Recommendation: An Embedding and Mapping Approach

+In this work we presented an embedding-and-mapping framework for tackling cross-domain recommendation, called EMCDR.
+We first employed latent factor models to project users/items in both source and target domains into two different latent spaces.
+We then learned a mapping function between latent spaces to capture the coordinate relationship across the two domains.
+For a user/item in the target domain, we make recommendation by mapping its factor in the source domain into the target domain.
+Experiments conducted on two cross domain recommendation scenarios convincingly demonstrate that the proposed models can significantly improve the quality of cross-domain recommendation.
+The framework of our model is shown as follow.

 <img src="images/CDCS.png" alt="CDCS" style="width: 300px;"/>

 **_Authors_**: Tong Man, Huawei Shen, Xiaolong Jin and Xueqi Cheng